MI-FraunhoferIWM/dsms-python-sdk/docs/source/index.md

 Welcome to documentation of DSMS!

-Here you will find all the information regarding the installation, setup and basic usage of the DSMS and the python based DSMS-SDK.
+Here you will find all the information about DSMS and installation, setup and basic usage of the associated python based DSMS-SDK.

 ````{panels}